Research for Action

 In 2009, Dr. Kate Shaw became RFA’s first Executive Director and ushered RFA through over a decade of growth, development, and influence.
 She fostered a complementary focus on quantitative research and policy research, and ensured RFA’s place at influential state and national tables and as a key player in research and policy discussions.
 Shaw also routinely appeared in major news articles and opinion pages, including the Philadelphia Inquirer, Education Week, and Inside Higher Education.
 Under her leadership, RFA created the Philadelphia Education Research Consortium (PERC) and Pennsylvania Clearinghouse for Education Research (PACER).

-In 2020, Dr. Kate Callahan, RFA’s Chief Research Officer, became Interim Executive Director.
+In 2020, Dr. Kate Callahan, RFA’s Chief Research Officer, became Interim Executive Director and was permanently appointed the role in 2021 after a nationwide search.
 Under her leadership, RFA secured its first education research grant from the U.S. Department of Education’s Institute of Educational Sciences to study the impact of statewide developmental education reform on community college students in California; raised several million dollars in multi-year research grants and projects; created a Community Engagement focus and hired RFA’s first Director of Community Engagement; and ushered the organization through a comprehensive DEI strategy focused on advancing racial and social justice internally and externally.
+She continues to shape RFA with the ambitious vision to integrate research, partnership, and community engagement to advance racial and social justice.

 Currently, RFA has nearly 40 experienced researchers and staff members with diverse educational expertise working on more than 30 active research and evaluation projects.
 By building on its strong record of success, RFA will continue to make substantial contributions to ensuring that our education systems are more equitable, effective, and accessible.